Jimster710/DndCampaign1/content/Characters/NPCs/Capt. Staro.md

 Capt.
 Staro is a ranger of the [[Order of Feathers]].

-You met Capt.
+[[Yosim Standengarden]] & [[Myastan Balasar]] met Capt.
 Staro near the blacksmith shop and broken palisade in [[Lochfeld]].
 She gave you a wanted poster for [[RotThorn]].
 She also pointed out the likely location of the goblin lair.

+> Balasar learned that she is stronger than she looks.
+And she looked quite strong from his view from the ground.